mmisono/vatic/README.md

     $ source ../.env/bin/activate
     $ python start_server.py

-If you are running on a server you will not have to start the server as apache will be running.
+If you are running on a server you will not have to start the server as Apache will be running.
 You may occasionally have to restart apache using:

     $ sudo apache2ctl restart